 We are developing a hydrogen powered eVTOL drone capable of flying over 300 km without refueling.
 We achieve this by using state-of-the-art fuel cell systems and modern Type IV pressure tanks.
 This way, our Prototype "Mercurius" will outperform any other commercial drone.
 Our Idea was part of the top three winning teams of the NASA-DLR Designchallenge 2020 and will be part of the top ten pitching ideas of the TUM IdeAward 2020.

 Using Hydrogen to revolutionize UAVs

-LEVITUM is a team of highly motivated Master and Bachelor students of the faculties of Mechanical Engineering, Aerospace, the TUM School of Management, Electrical Engineering and the Munich School of Engineering.
+LEVITUM is a team of more than 20 highly motivated Master and Bachelor students of the faculties of Mechanical Engineering, Aerospace, the TUM School of Management, Electrical Engineering and the Munich School of Engineering.

 You are enthusiastic to revolutionize eVTOL technology just like us?
 Join our team!

 With an energy density of 33.33 kWh/kg hydrogen has more energy density than any other element.
 The hydrogen fuel cell offers a possibility to use this potential efficiently for electric powertrains.
 Modern hydrogen tanks already achieve usable electrical energy densities of over 1600 Wh/kg.
 This is more than six times the capacity of modern lithium ion batteries.

 High Safety Level

 Hydrogen fuel cell systems are safe.
 Modern Type IV pressure tanks are safe against overpressure, fire or even bullet impact.
 In case of emergency, the hydrogen can be released through a PRD within a very short time.
 Due to the 13 times lower density of hydrogen compared to air, it evaporates immediately without any danger to the environment.